 Lot 4: ROUND OR SQUARE COMB HONEY – comb should be in sections approximately 4”

-CLASS HB - SCIENCE - Please provide a notebook, poster or any other item or display that depicts your 4-H project in your Science.
+CLASS HA - SCIENCE - Please provide a notebook, poster or any other item or display that depicts your 4-H project in your Science.
 Please provide a brief description of the exhibit.

 Lot 1: Animal Science